akmanserdar/plm_analytics_ml/README.md

 + **Monitor Progress:** Track the progress of the approval process closely and prevent if any delays occur.

 ## Conclusion
 The model performs reasonably well with a good balance between train and test performance.
-The predictions are useful for planning and resource allocation in PLM processes.
+The predictions are useful for planning and resource allocation in *PLM Analytics*.
 Further improvements can be made by enhancing feature engineering and exploring more complex models.